4-H Embryology in the Classroom

 How and where do I set up the incubator?

-- Select a flat, stable surface for the placement of incubator that has access to a dedicated electrical outlet.
+- Select a flat, stable surface for the placement of the incubator that has access to a dedicated electrical outlet.

 - Avoid drafts, close contact with heating or cooling sources, and direct sunlight.